yaolu-zjut/awesome-lightweight-automatic-modulation-recognition/README.md

 ## Quantification
+- Pruning-Based Hybrid Neural Network for Automatic Modulation Classification in Cognitive Radio Networks, Journal of Theoretical and Applied Information Technology，2024
+### Other
 - A Methodology to Design Quantized Deep Neural Networks for Automatic Modulation Recognition
 - Real-time automatic modulation classification
 - A novel training strategy for deep learning model compression applied to automatic modulation classification